rebfrank/ebt-finder/README.md

 Use `npm install` from within the package directory to install dependencies for running tests.
 Then use `npm test`.

-The main JavaScript entry-point is ebt-finder.js, which exports the EbtFinder class (currently used for running tests).
-The site simply adds it to the page using a <script> tag.
+The main JavaScript entry-point is `ebt-finder.js`, which exports the EbtFinder class (currently used for running tests).
+The site simply adds it to the page using a `<script>` tag.

 The app uses [Leaflet][3] for drawing the map along with the [Leaflet.GeoSearch][4] and [Leaflet.Locate][5] plugins for geosearch and geolocation, respectively.